-No, to be hired full time you must live in Vernon County or one of the surrounding counties: Barton, Cedar, St. Clair, Bourbon, or Bates.
-Just keep in mind with the ever-changing weather conditions that distant travel may make it harder for you.
+No, we do not currently have a residency clause.
+However, keep in mind with the ever-changing weather conditions that distant travel may make it harder for you.

 I am not sure if I want to become an EMT or Paramedic and would like to see more of what the job is about.
 Does VCAD offer a ride along program?